MuscleGear5/agent-cli/docs/users/configuration/auth.md

 - Set at least `OPENAI_API_KEY`.
 - Optionally set `OPENAI_BASE_URL` and `OPENAI_MODEL`.

-If none of these are set in a non-interactive session, Qwen Code will exit with an error.
+If none of these are set in a non-interactive session, Agent-Cli will exit with an error.

 ## Security notes

 - Don’t commit API keys to version control.
-- Prefer `.qwen/.env` for project-local secrets (and keep it out of git).
+- Prefer `.agent-cli/.env` for project-local secrets (and keep it out of git).
 - Treat your terminal output as sensitive if it prints credentials for verification.